 Amazon Elastic Transcoder is designed to scale seamlessly with your media transcoding workload.
 Amazon Elastic Transcoder is architected to handle large volumes of media files and large file sizes.
 Transcoding pipelines enable you to perform multiple transcodes in parallel.
 Amazon Elastic Transcoder leverages other Amazon Web Services like Amazon S3, Amazon EC2, Amazon DynamoDB, Amazon Simple Workflow (SWF) and Amazon Simple Notification Service (SNS) to give scalability and reliability.

 Amazon Elastic Transcoder uses a content duration-based pricing model: you pay based on the length of the output, in minutes, of the media you are transcoding.
 For example, if your video's transcoded output is 30 minutes in duration, you will pay for 30 minutes of transcoding.
 Similarly, if you create a 20 minute video clip from a 30 minute input file, you will pay for 20 minutes of transcoding.
+Alternately, if you are stitching together two 5 minute input files to create a single 10 minute output file, you will pay for 10 minutes of transcoding.
 With Amazon Elastic Transcoder, there are no minimum transcoding volumes, monthly commitments, or long term contracts.

 Amazon Elastic Transcoder enables you to focus on your content rather than on managing transcoding software in a distributed cloud-based environment.
 The service takes care of scaling and operating the system, and manages the process of keeping codecs up to date.
 Combined with our service API and SDKs, this makes it easy for you to build media solutions that use Amazon Elastic Transcoder.